bloonybot/docs/traditional-commands/fun/punch.md

 ## Channel Permissions

+Permissions required in a channel, channel permission overwrites are included, `Administrator` and Server Owner override this requirement.

 - Bot: *`None`*
 - User: *`None`*

 > `View Channel`, `Read Message History` and `Embed Links` are required for bot by default, `Send Messages` (Text Channel) or `SEND_MESSAGES_IN_THREADS` (Thread) or `Send Messages` and `Connect` (Voice Channel) are required for both bot and user by default.

 ## Default Permissions

+Permissions required in role settings, `Administrator` and Server Owner override this requirement.

 - Bot: `Manage Roles`
 - User: *`None`*